rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

     74: eind (-82.85)  	32.4  48.4  81.5  72.2  45.8   humb (55.34)
     75: mil (-83.67)  	46.4  64.3  69.2  44.1  38.5   eind (54.36)

-The first inversion, we observe in :numref:`printRobustNetFlowsRanking` (Lines 17-18), concerns *Oxford University* and the *MIT*, switching positions 3 and 4.
-Most inversions are short and concern only switching very close positions in either way.
-There are some slightly more important inversions, like the Computer Science Dept at *Hong Kong University*, ranked in 30th position in the THE ranking and here in the 36th position.
-The opposite situation may also happen; the *Berlin Humboldt University* Dept, occupying the 74th position in the THE ranking, advances in the *NetFlows* ranking to position 63.
+The first inversion we observe in :numref:`printRobustNetFlowsRanking` (Lines 17-18) concerns *Oxford University* and the *MIT*, switching positions 3 and 4.
+Most inversions are similarly short and concern only switching very close positions in either way.
+There are some slightly more important inversions, like the *Hong Kong University* CS Dept, ranked in 30th position in the THE ranking and here in the 36th position (Line 51).
+The opposite situation may also happen; the *Berlin Humboldt University* CS Dept, occupying the 74th position in the THE ranking, advances in the *NetFlows* ranking to position 63 (Line 78).

-In our bipolar-valued epistemic framework, the *NetFlows* score of any Dept *x* (see :numref:`printRobustNetFlowsRanking`) corresponds to the criteria significance support for the logical statement (*x* is first-ranked).
+In our bipolar-valued epistemic framework, the *NetFlows* score of any CS Dept *x* (see :numref:`printRobustNetFlowsRanking`) corresponds to the criteria significance support for the logical statement (*x* is first-ranked).
 Formally

    r(*x* is first-ranked) :math:`= \; \sum_{y \neq x} r\big((x \succsim y) \,+\, (y \not\succsim x)\big) \;=\; \sum_{y \neq x} \big(r(x \succsim y) - r(y \succsim x)\big)`